butalidn/Scheduling-Application-Project/README.md

 * MySQL: mysql-connector-java:8.0.222

 ## ***WARNING***
 The MySQL database the project was previously connected to is no longer active.
-Additional code must be written to connect to another MySQL database must be written in order for the application to fully function.
+Additional code must be written to connect to another MySQL database in order for the application to fully function.

 ***The following text was written as part of the project guidelines:***